 IDENTITY INSERT

-As MemberIds are automatically incremented when inserting new records, IDENTITY_INSERT is a property which allows us to bypass this functionality.
+As MemberIds are automatically incremented when inserting new records, IDENTITY_INSERT is a property that allows us to bypass this functionality.

 SET IDENTITY_INSERT [dbo].[D_Department] ON;